nhobson99/datConverter/README.md

 This app is made to strip off unwanted attributes from .dat files formatted as CSV.
 It needs <i>three (3) subdirectories</i> in the same location as the .py executable in order to function: <i>ingest, output, cache</i>.

-ingest: all files to be processed.
+<b>ingest</b>: all files to be processed.
 This will be the unaltered .dat files.

-cache: processed files will be moved to cache to prevent accidental data loss.
+<b>cache</b>: processed files will be moved to cache to prevent accidental data loss.
 These will be an exact copy of the original .dat files.

-output: the fully processed files, with header and unwanted data removed.
+<b>output</b>: the fully processed files, with header and unwanted data removed.

+If run with no command line arguments, `python3 datConverter.py` will create the needed subdirectories and exit.

 Additionally, this program requires a config file in order to work.
 The config will contain all wanted data, separated by newline.
 It will look something like the following: